 Ghana is one the most beautiful and most popular countries in West Africa.
 It is known for its diverse attractions, wildlife, old forts, beaches, colonial buildings and castles turned into museums, which now serve as testimonials to the slave trade.
 With so many regions and cultures, this is definitely one country you want to explore.
 This African country has some very symbolic and historic sites that witness a large influx of tourists that keeps boosting Ghana tourism.
-Read on to discover some of the top-rated historic places to visit whenever in Ghana.
+Read on to discover some of the top-rated tourist sites and historic places to visit whenever in Ghana.

 Erected by the Portuguese in 1482 and originally named ‘sao Jorge de mina’ (St. George of the mine), the Elmina castle was the first trading post built on the gulf of guinea in a town called ‘Amankwa’.
 It was initially established as a trade settlement to protect the gold trade, but later it became one of the most important routes of the Atlantic slave trade.
 In 1782, the British attacked the city but it remained in the hand of the Dutch until 1872 when the Dutch gold coast was sold to the British.